swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Features.md

 All bundles made with Babel have the same features, regardless of the bundler that was used.

-Gulp however will not use Babel to create your final bundle.
+Except Gulp that will not use Babel to create your final bundle.

 ## EcmaScript 2015/2016 with Babel